veyon/docs/admin/troubleshooting.rst

 If the :ref:`option automatically selecting the current location <RefAutoSelectLocation>` is activated, but has no effect when starting Veyon Master, you should first make sure that the master computer is also listed as a computer for the respective room in the :ref:`network object directory <RefNetworkObjectDirectory>`.

 If the problem persists although all entries in the network object directory are correct, there is usually a problem with the DNS configuration in the network.
 Make sure that computer names can be resolved to IP addresses and reverse lookups of IP addresses return the corresponding computer names.
 On most operating systems, the DNS diagnostic tool ``nslookup`` is available for this purpose.
-Calling the program with the local computer name as argument must return a valid IP address.
+Calling the program with the local computer name as an argument must return a valid IP address.
 A second call with the determined IP address must again return the computer name.

 If the function does not work as desired despite correct DNS setup, in the second step the :ref:`log level <RefLoglevel>` can be set to the highest value (*Debug messages and everything else*).
 After restarting Veyon Master, you can search the log file ``VeyonMaster.log`` in the :ref:`log file directory <RefLogFileDirectory>` for further error causes.
 The lines with the messages *"initializing locations"* and *"found locations"* indicate which host names and IP addresses were used to determine the location and which locations were eventually determined on the basis of these information.